thifranc/docs.wiki.raw/User-Guide:-Wiki.js.md

 <BR CLEAR=”right” />

-To create a page within an existing folder, choose an existing path and just add the page name to the existing path.
+To **create a page within an existing folder** (or an existing namespace), choose an existing path and just add the page name to the existing path.
+DO NOT put a trailing slash, when adding to the existing path.
 Make sure to click the 'Ok' button at the top right corner.

 <img src="https://github.com/liquidinvestigations/docs-img/blob/main/LiquidScreenshots/wikijs8.png" width=600 align=center>